chestercodes/chester.codes/content/posts/029-2020-01-10-project-analysis-neo4j/post.md

 MATCH (n) RETURN n LIMIT 100
 ```

-The query matches the first 100 nodes with any label (Project, Library or Database) and returns the node to be displayed in the UI, which by default also shows the relationships between the nodes:
+The query matches the first 100 nodes with any label (Project, Library or Resource) and returns the node to be displayed in the UI, which by default also shows the relationships between the nodes:

 ![NodesAndRelationships](images/neo-fs/ExampleRepo.jpg)